 This story was first published in the Japanese magazine, Flyfisher.

 In the angular light of a late October afternoon I have made my way to the banks of the Firehole River, Yellowstone National Park’s iconic trout stream.
 October is a time of quiet in the Park and today is no exception.
 I am virtually alone on the river.
 The buses carrying the tourists of summer vanished weeks ago, and few fishermen are left, too.
 Those that do remain mostly ply their wares on the Madison for fall-run brown trout.

 I’ve come to the Firehole hoping to fish a Baetis hatch and, as I walk the edge of Muleshoe Bend, I see that I won’t be disappointed.
 Good numbers of tiny duns ride the placid flow, drifting quietly as they dry their wings.
-Trout are feeding steadily; rainbows in tightly-knit pods of a dozen or so fish, and solitary browns that wrinkle the surface along protected banks.
+Trout feed steadily; rainbows in tightly-knit pods of a dozen or so fish, and solitary browns that wrinkle the surface along protected banks.

 The rising trout quicken my pulse, and I string my rod with anticipation.
 There is no wind—a rarity for an October day—but plenty of sunshine.
 While Baetis often prefer emerging in overcast, rainy or snowy weather (conditions more typical of late autumn in Yellowstone), nice days do not necessarily preclude good hatches.
 And with nice days a scarce commodity this time of year, I hold each one dear, hatch or not.